 - If you’re going for a short trip (less than a month) no need to freeze your account at home.
 Refer to How to Use Your Phone Overseas for more info.

-- When you make the switch (use a paperclip to pop out your current card – push hard), be sure to keep your current SIM card in a very safe place as you travel, so you can easily find it and swap it back out when you go home.
+- When you make the switch (use a paperclip for popping out your current card – push hard), be sure to keep your current SIM card in a very safe place as you travel, so you can easily find it and swap it back in when you go home.

 - Make sure you have the top-up steps handy (to add more data on the road if you need it).

-- Make sure you have a travel adapter so you can plugin and charge your phone overseas.
+- Make sure you have a travel adapter to plug in and charge your phone overseas.
 Better yet, grab an Anker charger.